top of page

 WISCONSIN PUBLIC RADIO

-LARRY MEILLER SHOW BOOK CLUB SELECTION APRIL 2024!
+LARRY MEILLER SHOW BOOK CLUB SELECTION MAY 2024!

 A mysterious illness is afflicting the residents of Millsville, Wisconsin—but that might be the least of their problems.
 Investigating the outbreak is Arthur Reilly, the perfectionist county restaurant inspector forced to relocate from New York City to rebuild his life following a corruption scandal.
 When Arthur gets sidetracked from tackling the mystery, the town descends into panic, chaos and finger pointing.
 As the situation spirals out of control, county commissioner Janet Vosberg seizes the moment to position herself for higher office and newspaper editor Adam Bender aims to settle a long-simmering score.
 And what’s with the hot dog pushcart that recently appeared by the side of Highway 9?